 c.
 The chair will be appointed for 12- months’ fulltime position with teaching load of 6 credit hours per semester.

+2.4.14 Program Leaders

 A. Duties and Responsibilities of Program Leader

 The Program Leader is responsible for the structure and function of the degree program (identified by a CIP code) including, academic, administrative and fiscal affairs of the degree offering program.
 The Program Leader works in collaboration with the Department Chair.